baneyue/incubator-weex/doc/source/references/modules/picker.md

   - `value {string}`:required，the form of value is HH:mm

 - `callback {function (ret)}`:the callback function after executing this action.ret {Object} is callback 's parameter：
-  - `result {string}`:result is one of success,cancel,error
+  - `resultVo {string}`:resultVo is one of success,cancel,error
-  - `data {string}`:the selected value，the form of data is HH:mm,it exists when result is success.
+  - `data {string}`:the selected value，the form of data is HH:mm,it exists when resultVo is success.

 ## Example